 The only other thing you really need to cook is the slivered almonds.
 Basically, just add them to a dry skillet over low heat and cook them until they are fragrant and lightly toasted.
 These can burn so watch them closely.

-Then it’s just a matter of building the muesli cups.
+Then it’s just a matter of building the Berry Muesli cups.

 Divide the muesli base, followed by the yogurt, some of the berries, almonds, a drizzle of honey (very important) and some fresh mint.

-You can make these in advance if you want but I wouldn’t make them more than 30-60 minutes or they will kind of break down.
+You can make these Berry Muesli cups in advance if you want but I wouldn’t make them more than 30-60 minutes or they will kind of break down.